Within Close Range: The Checkered Beacon

 Especially with the likes of me, barely squeaking out an apathetic C.

 Yet Mr. Hastings rarely raises his voice.
 Rocking the cinder block walls with his frustration only once.
-Maybe twice.

 Still I keep myself invisible behind students and books and beakers.
 Slipping in and out of class.
 Answering questions only when asked.
 Until I see some things on the science teacher’s desk.